What shows up on the Review page

 Bulk actions

-In the Pending tab, each card has a checkbox on the left.
-Select a few cards and a blue sticky bar appears at the top with Accept all and Dismiss all buttons.
-Bulk dismissing across mixed types offers two general reasons (Not relevant, Already logged) instead of the type-specific chips.
+In the Pending tab, each card has a checkbox, and every group has a Select all / Deselect all control in its header.
+Select a few cards and a blue sticky bar appears at the top with Accept selected and Dismiss selected buttons (each shows the count).
+Dismiss selected opens the same reason popover, but with two general reasons (Not relevant, Already logged) instead of the type-specific chips, since a bulk selection can span multiple types.

 Bulk dismiss is the fastest way to teach your assistant to ignore an unwanted source.
 Filter the list by New partner, search for the company or domain you don't care about, select all matching cards, and dismiss with Not a real partner.
 The next time a message from that sender lands, your assistant skips it.